The Force Awakens from Its Nap

-Maggie Simpson in "The Force Awakens from Its Nap", known simply as The Force Awakens from Its Nap is an animated short film based on the television series The Simpsons.
+Maggie Simpson in "The Force Awakens from Its Nap" is an animated short film based on the television series The Simpsons.
 The short was released on May 4, 2021, on Disney+ in celebration of Star Wars Day.

 It is the third short film featuring Maggie Simpson, following The Longest Daycare (2012) and Playdate with Destiny (2020).
-This promotional short is the first of several from The Simpsons that Disney+ released throughout 2021, to tie in with the service's marquee brands and titles.
+It is the first Simpsons short film related to Star Wars, followed by Rogue Not Quite One (2023; also featuring Maggie Simpson) and May the 12th Be with You (2024).
+The promotional short is the first of several from The Simpsons that Disney+ has released since 2021, to tie in with the service's marquee brands and titles.

 Plot

-Marge drives Maggie to The Ayn Rand School for Tots daycare, but Maggie refuses, so she takes her to the Jabba's Hut Jedi Preschool, entering through the Sky toddlers door.
+Marge drives Maggie to The Ayn Rand School for Tots daycare, but Maggie refuses, so Marge takes her to the Jabba's Hut Jedi Preschool, entering through the Sky toddlers door.
 In there, they see a Jedi prepare sandwiches with the use of a lightsaber and the force, while Ahsoka Tano puts a baby in carbonite for being bad.

 Marge takes her to General Grievous that was changing a kid's diaper next to R2-D2, using it as a trash bin.
 The cyborg takes the pacifier and throws it away.
 Maggie panics and is approached by BB-8, which wants to help her retrieve the pacifier, so Maggie gives it her bow tie.

 BB-8 starts running toward the next room but finds itself trapped in the middle of many other BB-8s.
-Maggie tries to reach it but the other BB-8 attack and damage it.
-BB-8 managed to find and give Maggie the pacifier before Baby Gerald, dressed as Darth Maul, stabs it in the back.
+Maggie tries to reach it but the other BB-8s attack and damage it.
+BB-8 manages to find and give Maggie the pacifier before Baby Gerald, dressed as Darth Maul, stabs it in the back.

 Maggie and Gerald start fighting, Maggie using a prolonged pacifier, and when she reaches a "new improved Death Star guaranteed unexplodable" she hits it, making it explode on Gerald.
-However, he's not stopped and makes her lose the pacifier.
-Maggie quickly retrieves it and makes him lose his diaper.
+However, he is not stopped and makes her lose the pacifier.
+Maggie retrieves it and makes him lose his diaper.

-Not losing a beat, Gerald uses the Force to crush her under a wardrobe.
+Gerald uses the Force to crush her under a wardrobe.
 BB-8, still alive, arrives at the scene, and Maggie emerges from the wardrobe, alive, with Yoda ears.
 BB-8 wonders how she's alive and she shows it how in the Star Wars rules, beloved characters never really die.
 In the end, Maggie and a restored BB-8 watch the twin suns of Tatooine set.